Larry Slawson received his master's degree from UNC Charlotte in 2018. He specializes in history.

 Currently, Islamic countries remain one of the few areas of the world that do not celebrate Mother’s Day.
-However, according to teachings from the Quran, children are taught from an early age to give priority of their love to mothers over their fathers.
+However, according to teachings from the Quran, children are taught from an early age to give prioritize loving their mothers over their fathers.

 In closing, Mother’s Day continues to be celebrated in the United States on the second Sunday of each May, despite the efforts of Anna Jarvis to reform the holiday’s wayward trek into commercialism during the early 20th century.
 The day remains one of the most profitable days of the year for the sale of both flowers and greeting cards.

 So on this Mother’s Day, why not avoid the expensive gifts and pre-written cards, and express the love you hold for your mother in your own words.
 Rather than buy your mother a gift, why not set aside time to be with them on this special day.
 Your simple presence and words of love, I promise, mean more to your mother than all the gifts that money can buy.

 © 2019 Larry Slawson